Wesley McNair: Honors and awards

 In 2006, McNair was selected for a United States Artists Fellowship.

 From 2011 to 2016 McNair served as the Poet Laureate of Maine, sponsoring five statewide poetry initiatives.
 According to Meg Haskell in the Bangor Daily News on September 30, 2017, his goal was "to demystify poetry and make it more accessible to all Maine people."
 Quoting McNair, Haskell continues: "The best poems are after insights into the shared human life.
 They tell us what life is about.
 What's in it," and "What matters in it."
 McNair adds that poetry's insights come from intuition, the "truest part of you.
 The smartest part."

 In 2015, McNair was the recipient of the PEN New England Award for Literary Excellence in Poetry, given for The Lost Child: Ozark Poems.
+In 2023, McNair's collection Late Wonders: New & Selected Poems was named a finalist for the Paterson Poetry Prize.

 Publishing history

 McNair's poems have appeared widely in literary journals and magazines including AGNI, The American Poetry Review, The Atlantic, The Gettysburg Review, Green Mountain Review, The Iowa Review, The Kenyon Review, Michigan Quarterly Review, Mid-American Review, The New Criterion, New England Review, Pleiades, Ploughshares, Poetry, Poetry Northwest, Prairie Schooner, Sewanee Review, Slate, The Virginia Quarterly Review, Witness, and Yankee Magazine.
 Featured more than 20 times on The Writer's Almanac with Garrison Keillor, and on National Public Radio's Weekend Edition (Saturday and Sunday programs), McNair's work has also appeared in the Pushcart Prize Annual, two editions of The Best American Poetry, and over sixty anthologies and textbooks.

-A selection of 25 of his poems are featured on the website of the Poetry Foundation.
+A selection of twenty- of his poems are featured on the website of the Poetry Foundation.